czodroid/openwrt-busybox-czo/README.md

 ## New BusyBox for OpenWRT

 Recompile BusyBox with
  cksum,
  shred,
  ssty,
  tty,
  diff,
  chpasswd,
  xxd,
  arping,
  hostname,
-telnet,
+ telnet
  and editing savehistory, that are not provided with Openwrt.

 For busybox 1.30.1 on OpenWrt 19.07.6, its size is 10% bigger, and I don't know why the openwrt team doesn't add these commands...